kkyerramilli08/devops/README.md

 # devops
-This repository contains projects of individual tools of devops.
+This repository contains projects on individual tools of devops.